The Liar and His Lover (TV series)

 The Liar and His Lover (Korean: 그녀는 거짓말을 너무 사랑해) is a South Korean television series starring Lee Hyun-woo and Park Soo-young with Lee Jung-jin, Lee Seo-won and Hong Seo-young.
 The drama is based on the popular Japanese manga Kanojo wa Uso o Aishisugiteru by Kotomi Aoki.
 It aired on tvN every Monday and Tuesday at 23:00 (KST) starting from March 20, 2017.
 The series was also released internationally on Netflix starting from October 1, 2019.

 Synopsis

-A love story about a heartbroken genius music composer Kang Han-gyul (Lee Hyun-woo) who meets the talented singer and student Yoon So-rim (Joy) whilst he's living under a hidden identity.
-With her courageous honesty and beautiful singing, So-rim draws Han-gyul back to her time and time again.
-Along the way the two meet obstacles as So-rim starts her career in the music industry and begins to uncover Han-gyul's lies.
+The series focuses on a heartbroken genius music composer Kang Han-gyul (Lee Hyun-woo) who meets the talented singer and student Yoon So-rim (Park Soo-young) while he is living under a hidden identity.
+With her courageous honesty and beautiful singing skills, So-rim draws Han-gyul back to her time again.
+Along the way, the two of them clash as So-rim starts her career in the music industry and begins to uncover Han-gyul's lies.